DUNE/lbne-build/doc/wp.md

     organization.
 It houses a Worch[^5] configuration and tools to build all the 3rd-party external packages, `FNALCore` and `fnal-art` from source.

+-   The patterns applied to `art` packages have been pushed up the stack through most of `LArSoft`.

 -   Building these packages with Worch has been tested on at least Ubuntu (14.04) and Scientific Linux (6.4) and in a by-hand manner on